WirelessLife/dotnet-mastering-github-copilot-for-paired-programming/04-Using-GitHub-Copilot-with-CSharp/README.md

 ![Use slash command to explain a piece of code](./011SlashCommandExplain.gif)

-In the Chat Panel, GitHub Copilot will create a detailed explanation of the selected code.
+Based on your version of GitHub Copilot you will see either an inline response or an update in the Chat Panel.
+GitHub Copilot will create a detailed explanation of the selected code.
 A summarized version will be like this one:

 ```
 The selected C# code is part of an ASP.NET Core application using the minimal API feature.
 It defines a GET endpoint at "/weatherforecast" that generates an array of WeatherForecast objects.
 Each object is created with a date, a random temperature, and a random summary.
 The endpoint is named "GetWeatherForecast" and has OpenAPI support for standardized API structure documentation.